-Bit Function PEN15-0 Protections enable 15-0 If bit PENx is programmed at 0 and bit PDSx+1 is erased at 1, the action of bit ACCP is enabled again.
+E Bit Name Function 18 5:0 PEN15 PEN0 Protections enable 15-0 If bit PENx is programmed at 0 and bit PDSx+1 is erased at 1, the action of bit ACCP is enabled again.
 Bit PENx can be programmed at 0 only if bit PDSx has already been programmed at 0.

-5.5.7 Access protection
+5.5.9 Access protection

-The I-Flash module has one level of access protection (access to data both in Reading and Writing): if bit ACCP of FNVAPR0 is programmed at 0, the I-Flash module becomes access protected: data in the I-Flash module can be read only if the current execution is from the I-Flash module itself.
+The IFlash module has one level of access protection (access to data both in Reading and Writing): If bit ACCP of FNVAPR0 is programmed at 0, the IFlash module becomes access protected, meaning data in the IFlash module can be read only if the current execution is from the IFlash module itself.

-Protection can be permanently disabled by programming bit PDS0 of FNVAPR1H, in order to analyze rejects.
+Protection can be permanently disabled by programming bit PDS0 of FNVAPR1H (user operation before returning parts to STMicroelectronics for analysis).
 Protection can be permanently enabled again by programming bit PEN0 of FNVAPR1L.
 The action to disable and enable again Access Protections in a permanent way can be executed a maximum of 16 times.

 Trying to write into the access protected Flash from internal RAM or external memories will be unsuccessful.
-Trying to read into the access protected Flash from internal RAM or external memories will output a dummy data (software trap 0x009Bh).
+Trying to read into the access protected Flash from internal RAM or external memories will output a dummy data (software trap 009Bh).

-When the Flash module is protected in access, also the data access through PEC of a peripheral is forbidden.
-To read/write data in PEC mode from/to a protected bank, first it is necessary to temporarily unprotect the Flash module.
+When the Flash module is protected in access, data access through PEC of a peripheral is also forbidden.
+To read/write data in PEC mode from/to a protected Bank, it is necessary to first temporarily unprotect the Flash module.